 I offer my sincere thanks to Susan Burnstine for writing about my work in her monthly column and featuring four of my images in the August 2019 issue (#231) of Black + White Photography magazine (U.K.).
 The full print magazine is available at Barnes & Noble and at international newsstands.
 A digital version can be downloaded here.
 You can also click here to read this article only (content provided COURTESY OF BLACK & WHITE PHOTOGRAPHY MAGAZINE (UK), August issue #231).

 After reading the article, please check out Susan’s own critically-acclaimed work.
 She is one of the few photographers today avidly pursuing alternative processes to create an idiosyncratic and deeply personal visual landscape.
 I’ve long admired her unique style and process and dream-like images.
 Thank you, Susan!

-You are visiting the blog of fine art landscape photographer Michael E. Gordon.
-For information and photographs, please visit his official website.
-You can also find Michael on Facebook.
+You are visiting the blog of landscape photographer Michael E. Gordon.
+For additional photos and information, please visit his website or follow him on Facebook and Instagram.

 I am pleased to announce my next long-awaited Introduction to Large Format Photography Workshop: November 15-17, 2019, taking place in the incomparable Death Valley National Park.
 This workshop is limited to only six photographers – everyone will receive lots of hands-on instruction and attention.
 NO previous large format experience is required and loaner gear may be available for those who do not already own.
 Learn more about this workshop and register here.